pavitranew/session-3/readme.md

 "boom!": "concurrently \"npm run start\" \"npm run babel\" "
 ```

-Don't forget to change the link to the main.js in index.html to point to the new file.
+Change the link to the main.js in index.html to point to the new file that babel will create.

 `<script src="js/main-compiled.js"></script>`